 Rainbow Beach might be quite a small town but what it lacks in size, it makes up in fun things to do.
 As well as being an incredible holiday destination for 4×4 drive enthusiasts, you’ll easily be able to fill a week exploring off-road tracks, swimming, surfing, fishing and enjoying the outdoors.
-We’ve always said it’s one of Australia’s best-kept secrets, but, we’re about to spill the beans by sharing the top 10 things to do at Rainbow Beach with you.
+We’ve always said it’s one of Australia’s best-kept secrets, but, we’re about to spill the beans by sharing the top 10 things to do at Rainbow Beach on 4×4 with you.

 Here Goes Each One Of The Attractions In Details:

 The Carlo Sand Blow is a huge sand ‘moonscape’ that covers almost 15 hectares of land and overlooks many of the Rainbow Beach attractions.
 The view from the top is absolutely stunning and shouldn’t be missed.
 Simply take a 600 meter walk along the wooded track from the end of Cooloola Drive or walk up from the town if you want a short hike.
 The sand can get uncomfortably hot during the midday summer’s heat so aim for sunrise or sunset when the outlook is the most spectacular anyway.

 No matter how much of an experienced 4WDer you are, it’s always fun driving on the sand!
 Take your ride off road from Griffin Parade and head north towards Inskip Point or south towards Laguna Bay.
 Stop for a swim, some fishing and to see the coloured sands.
 To make sure you avoid an encounter with the ‘coffee rocks’ that’ll land you on the coffee shop’s ‘wall of shame’, drive at low tide, and talk to the locals and keep your eyes open.
 Driving on the sand at Rainbow Beach does require a permit so grab yours online along with some information on how to drive safely on the beach.